nvedant07/effort_reward_fairness/README.md

 To install all these, cd to effort_reward_fairness and execute ``pip install -r requirements.txt``.
 You might need sudo permission for installation.

-= Reproduction of experiments and results in the paper titled ``On the Long-term Impact of Algorithmic Policies: Effort Unfairness and Feature Segregation through the Lens of Social Learning`` =
+## Reproduction of experiments and results in the paper

 Once dependencies have been installed, cd to the ``effort_reward_fairness`` directory.